18-Time SUNYAC Coach of the Year

 The women's swimming & diving team has been recognized as a College Swimming Coaches' Association of America (CSCAA) Academic All-America Team in 33 of the past 34 semesters, while the men's team has been awarded the honor for the past 10 consecutive semesters.
-Natalie LaCourt '18 became Geneseo's first female Google Cloud/College Sports Information Directors of America (CoSIDA) Academic All-American, while Jeff Doser '18 was named College Sports Information Directors of America (CoSIDA) Academic All-District and each received the SUNY Chancellor's Scholar-Athlete Award in 2018.
+Natalie LaCourt '18 became Geneseo's first female Google Cloud/College Sports Information Directors of America (CoSIDA) Academic All-American, while Jeff Doser '18 was named Google Cloud/College Sports Information Directors of America (CoSIDA) Academic All-District and each received the SUNY Chancellor's Scholar-Athlete Award in 2018.
 He graduated as a six-time All-American as well.

 Dotterweich has also served on several national committees during his tenure.
 He is an active member of the NCAA Swimming & Diving Championships Committee, and in the past has served as SUNYAC Swimming & Diving Committee Chair and as a part of the CSCAA National Ranking Committee.

 Last season, Dotterweich led Geneseo to an unprecedented 13th sweep of the men's and women's team titles at the 2017 SUNYAC Championships, while Outstanding Swimmer honors have been awarded to Geneseo swimmers 12 times under Dotterweich's wing.
 Nancy Nasky '19 earned the title at the 2017 championships.
 She swept the 1,650, 500 and 200 freestyle events and paced the 800 free relay to a first-place finish as well.
 Nasky continued on to the NCAA Championships, finishing ninth in the mile to earn All-American Honorable Mention.

 Dotterweich graduated from Buffalo State in 1997 and took the reigns of the swimming & diving program at his alma mater later that year.
 Over the next three years, he helped lead the Bengals back to prominence in the SUNYAC, guiding the women to their highest conference championship finish (third) ever, while the men also notched their best finish (third) in over 20 years.